oneofthezombies/kill-tree/README.md

 ## Why use Rust

-Rust is a _battery included_ system programming language that does not have a garbage collector and includes package manager, basic package registry and a variety of other utility features.
+Rust is a 'battery-included' system programming language without a garbage collector, featuring a package manager, basic package registry, and various utility features.
-And it supports asynchronous grammer at the language level so that you don't need a green thread.
+It also supports an asynchronous programming model at the language level, eliminating the need for green threads.

-I started programming in C language, and I used C++ as my main programming language.
-And I also used Go, JavaScript (including Typescript, Node.js).
-The C and C++ language do not have a package manager and a basic package registry.
-(There is, but I didn't see it as mainstream.)
-Node.js, the JavaScript runtime, operates on an event basis. but an event loop works in one thread and you have to have multiple event loops to use multiple threads.
-The Go programming language is _battery included_ and has a green thread _goroutine_ and a channel for communication between goroutine.
+Having started my programming journey with C and primarily using C++, I've also explored Go and JavaScript (including TypeScript and Node.js).
+Unlike C and C++, which lack a mainstream package manager and registry, and Node.js, which relies on a single-threaded event loop, Rust offers a comprehensive ecosystem.
+Go's 'battery-included' approach with goroutines and channels for concurrency was appealing, but Rust's capabilities convinced me otherwise.
-If I didn't know Rust, I might have compromised in Go language. 🙂
+(If I didn't know Rust, I might have compromised in Go. 🙂)

 This is why I use Rust, and it hasn't been long since I used it, so I think I'll try more.